Drug rehabilitation: Medications

 A few antidepressants have been proven to be helpful in the context of smoking cessation/nicotine addiction.
 These medications include bupropion and nortriptyline.
 Bupropion inhibits the re-uptake of nor-epinephrine and dopamine and has been FDA approved for smoking cessation, while nortriptyline is a tricyclic antidepressant which has been used to aid in smoking cessation it has not been FDA approved for this indication.

 Acamprosate, disulfiram and topiramate (a novel anticonvulsant sulphonated sugar) are also used to treat alcohol addiction.
 Acamprosate has shown effectiveness for patients with severe dependence, helping them to maintain abstinence for several weeks, even months.
 Disulfiram produces a very unpleasant reaction when drinking alcohol that includes flushing, nausea and palpitations.
 It is more effective for patients with high motivation and some addicts use it only for high-risk situations.
 Patients who wish to continue drinking or may be likely to relapse should not take disulfiram as it can result in the disulfiram-alcohol reaction mentioned previously, which is very serious and can even be fatal.

-Nitrous oxide, also sometimes known as laughing gas, is a legally available gas used for anesthesia during certain dental and surgical procedures, in food preparation, and for the fueling of rocket and racing engines.
-People who use substances also sometimes use gas as an inhalant.
-Like all other inhalants, it is popular because it provides consciousness-altering effects while allowing users to avoid some of the legal issues surrounding illicit substances.
-Misuse of nitrous oxide can produce significant short-term and long-term damage to human health, including a form of oxygen starvation called hypoxia, brain damage and a serious vitamin B12 deficiency that can lead to nerve damage.

-Although dangerous and addictive in its own right, nitrous oxide has been shown to be an effective treatment for a number of addictions.